Poiixen/Sudoku/README.md

 ## Credits

-This project was created by [Jorge Garcia].
+This project was created by Jorge Garcia.

 ## License